mulethunder/solace-mule-connector-test/README.md

 Spin up Solace Event Broker
 ------

+   - For ful details about how to use this repo, [read this blog](https://mulethunder.blog/2021/01/11/teaching-how-to-use-the-solace-mulesoft-connector/).
    - Ensure you have installed Vagrant on your laptop/PC.
 If you need help, [read this blog](https://mulethunder.blog/2021/01/08/teaching-how-to-use-vagrant-to-simplify-building-local-dev-and-test-environments/).

    - Download or Git clone this Github repo: